jlaframboise/Medical-Abnormalities-Explorer/README.md

 #### Run instructions
 To run:
--execute from within HPO-Explorer directory
+- execute from within HPO-Explorer directory
--it works in InteliJ Idea.
+- it works in InteliJ Idea.

-to run from windows command line: inside HPO-Explorer directory run: javac -classpath src/ src/HPOExplorer.java
+To run from windows command line:

+Inside HPO-Explorer directory run:

+javac -classpath src/ src/HPOExplorer.java

-then inside the same folder run: java -classpath src/ HPOExplorer
+Then inside the same folder run:

+java -classpath src/ HPOExplorer